Love and observe

 New and interesting

 Pick and choose what you write down.
 Perhaps once a day, perhaps more often, perhaps less often, you hear your child say something new and interesting.
-Write it down as soon as possible.
-If you possibly can, make a note about what was happening at the time.
+If you can, make a note as soon as possible.
 And always remember the date.

 Many words may not come out quite right.

 The most important things to get down are the words and bits of words that make a difference to the meaning.
 And you’re the best judge of what these are.
 Try not to put in any extra bits.
 Notice whether there are any words or bits of words being left out or said in the wrong order.
-It is important to record both what a child gets wrong and what he or she gets right.
+It is important to record both what a child gets wrong and what he or she gets right and the context.

 Answers to questions